Basic Facts and Features

 - Date and time you will need the printing

 Selecting Paper and Ink

+Print Services can provide offset printing on most types of paper stock.
 The most often-used text and cover weight paper is stocked in our facility.
 Samples of other papers can be reviewed in books available at the front desk.
-Paper orders are placed and delivered daily.
-P & P also maintains a substantial inventory of ink.
-An ink selector showing the various stocked ink colors is available at the front counter.
-Special order inks can also be obtained for you.
-Cost is usually about $50 per can.
+Paper orders are placed and delivered two times a week.
+Print Services also maintains a substantial inventory of ink.
+An ink selector showing the various ink colors is available at the front counter.
+Special order inks can also be obtained.